gvwilson/sensibleadventures/nardica/nardica.md

 while serious men and women had argued weights and tolerances and expansion coefficients.
 The railroad they were going to build wouldn't be 'Nardica's first, but the locomotive would be the first designed and constructed on the southern continent.
-And more than anything in the world,

 Iffy wanted to be part of it.
+More than anything in the world, she wanted to be part of it.
+But even more than that,
+she wanted to know why her head kept filling with pictures of things the printer *couldn't* make.
+Every time she thought too hard about the plans she had seen, strange shapes crowded in on her like waking dreams, fractal capacitors and ever-so-slightly irregular gears whose off-center spinning would automatically synchronize to reduce power loading---she had searched the jungle furtively for matches, or for clues that would tell her she was remembering things instead of making them up, but everything ended in "not found" or "restricted", and after three of those, she had stopped looking.

 "Girl!
 Girl!
-Slag it, woman, where's that affing girl at now?"
+Slag it, wife, where at now dat affing girl?"
-Iffy jumped at the sound of Uncle Jack's bellow in the galley below her.
+Iffy jumped at Uncle Jack's bellow from the galley below her.
 He'd been out with his mates last night, which was Uncle Jack-speak for drinking more than he could handle and gambling more than he could afford to.
-Aunt Naggie somehow managed to pry enough out of his grasping hands (or, Iffy suspected, winkle enough out of his pockets while he was snoring) to keep the *Guinevere* afloat, but it had been months since they'd had fresh fruit, and she couldn't remember the last time there'd even been mention of new clothes or replacing the tired little boat's frayed dredging nets.
+Aunt Naggie somehow managed to winkle enough out of his pockets while he was snoring to keep the *Guinevere* afloat, but it had been weeks since they'd had fresh fruit, and she couldn't remember the last time there'd even been mention of new clothes or replacing the tired little boat's frayed dredging nets.

 "Girl!"
 Uncle Jack shouted again.
-"Get your affing tail down here *now* or saints help me you won't sit for a *week*!"
+"Get down here *now* your affing tail or saints help me you won't sit fra *week*!"
-She heard a meaty *bang!* as he slapped the galley table with his good hand.
+She heard a meaty *bang!* as he slapped the galley table with his hand.

-With one last longing look at the machine shop,
-Iffy undogged the hatch beside her and yanked it open.
+With one last longing look at the distant machine shop, Iffy undogged the hatch beside her and yanked it open.
 "Here, captain," she said over the scrape and squeal of rusty hinges.
 "I was just---"

-"You were just lying about like some fairy tale princess, and don't try to tell me otherways!"
+"You just lying about alike some fairy tale princess, and don't try tell me otherways!"
 Her uncle glared up at her,
 squinting as the bright sky framing her head assaulted his hungover eyes.
 There was a bruise on his forehead that hadn't been there the evening before,